GuideBusiness Relief

 The 7-year rule refers to gifts made during a person’s lifetime.
 If you give away assets and survive for seven years after making the gift, they are generally exempt from IHT.
 However, if you pass away within seven years, the gift will be subject to IHT.
 Taper relief may reduce the tax if the gift was made more than three years before death.

-Several assets can be free from IHT, including:
+Several assets can provide relief from IHT, including:

 These exemptions and reliefs can help reduce the taxable value of your estate.